kubernetes/enhancements/keps/sig-node/4381-dra-structured-parameters/README.md

 in the separate `capacity` map.
 As described later on, both sets can be used in CEL expressions to select a specific resource for allocation on a node.

-We are reserving the `kubernetes.io/` domain (and subdomains) prefix for attributes and capacities for standardization by the Kubernetes project.
+We propose reserving the `kubernetes.io/` domain (and subdomains) prefix for attributes and capacities for standardization by the Kubernetes project.
 This reservation allows us to define common attributes that can describe hardware characteristics across resources from different vendors.
+This KEP proposes that we maintain a number of such standard attributes:
+1. `resource.kubernetes.io/pcieRoot`
+2. `resource.kubernetes.io/pciBusID`

-Currently, we are defining one such standard attribute: `resource.kubernetes.io/pcieRoot`.
-Details on its meaning and how it should be exposed by DRA drivers are available in the [API design section under ResourceSlice's](#resourceslice) QualifiedName definition.
+Details on their meaning and how they should be exposed by DRA drivers are available in the [API design section under ResourceSlice's](#resourceslice) QualifiedName definition.